What Clients Need To Know About Web Site Design:

 5. Encrypted: stored info that requires a current password or key to access in any way.

-6. Local: hey, that’s your biggest security concern.
+6. Local: hey, the person in your office is your biggest security concern.

-Here are some examples of commonly used functions for a business site.
+Here are some examples of common functions for a business site:

 Sales